 - For up-to-date and expertly curated market analysis, check out this fact report on United States Commercial and Industrial Loans from Trading Economics.

-- You can also use this 2018 Market Report for C&I Strategy by Paynet, a leading provider of small business credit data and analysis.
+- Additionally, you can also use this 2018 Market Report for C&I Strategy by Paynet, a leading provider of small business credit data and analysis.

 - FRED Economic Data publishes economic research from the Federal Reserve Bank, including statistics on Commercial and Industrial Loans.

 - Every year the Conference of State Bank Supervisors (CSBS) publishes a spotlight report on C&I Lending.
-Here’s the 2017 Spotlight – Recent Trends in Commercial & Industrial Lending.
+For example, check out the 2017 Spotlight – Recent Trends in Commercial & Industrial Lending.

-- You may also find this Commercial Mortgage Calculator useful.
+- Finally, you may also find this Commercial Mortgage Calculator useful.

 Assets America® Offers C&I Loans

 We invite you to contact us today to explore a competitively priced C&I loan.
 Whether you need working capital, new equipment, or some other requirement, we will be happy to work with you.
 Call us today at (206) 622-3000, or simply fill out the below mini-application!
-We look forward to hearing from you… let’s get started!
+We look forward to hearing from you!